SaschaLeander/fMRI-CausalInference/README.md

 # Causal Inference in fMRI: Binocular Rivalry vs Replay

-This repository contains the core scripts used in the lab report workflow for causal interpretation of fMRI signals during binocular rivalry (BR) and replay conditions.
+This repository contains the core scripts used and the documentation for causal interpretation of fMRI signals during binocular rivalry (BR) and replay conditions.

 ## Dependencies Setup